HyperionGameTech/HyperionEngine/doc/CompilingTheEngine.md

 * CMake - We currently use CMake to generate project files and Makefiles.
 You'll see multiple CMakeLists.txt files which define how projects are generated.
 * (macOS only) MoltenVK - As Hyperion uses a Vulkan rendering backend on Apple platforms, the MoltenVK library is needed in order to translate Vulkan API calls to Metal calls as well as convert SPIR-V shader code to Metal Shading Language.
-* SDL2 - Hyperion uses SDL2 for window management, input handling, and other platform-specific functionality.

 ## Optional* dependencies